mcelrath/braidcoin/braidpool_spec.md

 implied when ordering the DAG and including transactions.
 Visually this means that a braid will never have triangles or some other higher order structures.

+[kp]

+> beads must not name as parents other beads which are
+> ancestors of another parent.

+This is pretty standard in DAG based broadcast and consensus algorithms.

+[/kp]

 A DAG can be totally ordered in linear time using either [Kahn's algorithm](https://dl.acm.org/doi/10.1145/368996.369025) or a modified depth-first search which terminates when a bead is found that is a common